 User Story

 A user story describes a feature from the user's perspective: who needs it, what they need, and why.
-In website projects, user stories help translate client feedback and reviewer comments into actionable development tasks.
+In website projects, user stories help translate client feedback and reviewer comments into actionable development tasks that stay focused on real user needs rather than implementation details.

 The format